deparkes/gds2ecp/README.md

 - objects for individual patterns
 - config parser
 - opt parser
-- Also output ctl control files
+- Also output ctl control

+## Notes
+Use something like: https://code.google.com/p/poly2tri/ to triangulate more complicated polygons.
+Not sure if this is the best way.